plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 ## We don’t have a podcast and a video channel

 Unlike some of the other practices in this list, there's nothing wrong with podcasts and videos (other than the fact that YouTube should be split from Google).
-We're happy to join other shows for interviews such as our appereance on [Changelog](https://plausible.io/blog/changelog-podcast).
+We're happy to join other shows for interviews such as our appearance on [The Changelog](https://plausible.io/blog/changelog-podcast).

 We're a team of two and our hands are full of work such as the product development and customer support.
 For us to start getting into equipment, recording and having to edit our shows, something else would need to give and we don't want to lower the effort we put in our other activities.